 Freeze Dry Raw Patties

 Fresh hamburger doesn’t last very long in the refrigerator and if you freeze it, it’s challenging to thaw out frozen hamburger and make into patties.
 We suggest buying fresh, lean hamburger whenever you see a great deal at your local market.
 Form the hamburger into normal size patties, place on trays and freeze dry with your default settings.
 Add more dry time at the end, if necessary, to make sure all the water is removed and that the patties are completely dry all the way through.
 Bag them in a mylar bag with an oxygen absorber.
 Make sure to label them as raw patties and include the freeze dry date.
 Most lean meats will last 10-15 years if stored properly.
-When you’re ready to eat, reconstitute the hamburger patties by immersing them in warm water or broth until the patties are moist all the way through, then, pat off any excess water with a paper towel.
+When you’re ready to eat, reconstitute the hamburger patties by immersing them in cold water or broth until the patties are moist all the way through, then, pat off any excess water with a paper towel.
 Grill or fry as you would normally.
 Or, break the patties into crumbles and make taco meat or cook and add to your favorite soup or casserole.

 Freeze Dry Cooked Patties